SignalF/SignalF.Documentation/docs/source/tutorial/configuration.md

 ---
 ```

-The next time the SignalF application is started, it no longer uses the default configuration, but a configuration generated at runtime - which is still empty.
+The next time the SignalF application is started, it no longer uses the default configuration, but a configuration generated at runtime - which is still empty.🙂